 Welcome to Rising Stars

-An Academic Career Workshop for Women
+An Academic Career Workshop for Women in EECS

-A group of 60+ candidates will be selected from the submitted applications.
+Final participants were selected from the submitted applications.

 (Note that applications are now closed.)

-1) Research statement (maximum 1 page excluding references, pdf)
+1) Research statement (maximum 1 page excluding references, PDF)

-2) CV (no page limit, pdf)
+2) CV (no page limit, PDF)

 3) List of your publications (fill out the textfield in the online system)